Section: MOC Requirements

 - Have a self and senior attestation to meeting patient encounter thresholds on file in the past three years.

 You do not need to complete requirements in any particular order.
-Your Hospital Medicine Progress Report will show our outstanding requirements for earning the certificate.
+Your MOC Status Report will show your outstanding requirements for earning the certificate.

 The FPHM certificate issued is contingent upon participating in Maintenance of Certification (MOC).
 The certificate will remain valid as long as you continue to participate in the MOC program.